This article was updated 26 Aug 2023.

 Training ‘modalities’ are the ways that learning is delivered.
 Here is a list of how online training is provided:

-Virtual Instructor Led Training (VILT): learners collaborate and interact with instructors in a real-time, virtual environment.
+This is also known as Virtual Instructor Led Training (VILT): learners collaborate and interact with instructors in a real-time, virtual environment.

 Understand why something is important to know or do

 Have the freedom to learn in our own way

 Able to relate it back to our lived experiences